 Unless you have been living under the rock for the last couple of years, you probably have heard dubstep, whether you were aware of it or not.
 This genre needs no introduction for many people, however, for those who would like to know a bit more of its origins let’s say that it draws its roots from 90`s UK Garage, Drum & Bass, Jungle and of course Dub.
-Nowadays it has evolved into something completely unique in terms of sound design as well as music production.
-First of all, it is known for its heavy beats with a special accent on the snare drums and screaming synth and bass leads with the tempo set usually at 140 BPM.
+Nowadays it has evolved into something utterly unique in terms of sound design as well as music production.
+First of all, it is known for its heavy beats with a particular accent on the snare drums, and screaming synth and bass leads with the tempo set usually at 140 BPM.
 In the next tutorial, I will try to demonstrate how to make one of the most common sounds heard in this kind of music.
 So let’s get started!

 Let’s start oscillating!

 Firstly, let`s add a new instance of Massive by Native Instruments on the newly made MIDI channel in Lumit.
 Additionally, I’ll start with clean initial preset and move to the first oscillator section.
-Here I will choose a basic Square waveform and decrease the pitch of the oscillator by few octaves.
+Here I will choose a basic Square waveform and decrease the pitch of the oscillator by a few octaves.
 Next, from the mode menu, I will select “Formant“ mode.
 With the oscillator parameters set like this, we got a high pitched sound.

 ~Oscillator 1 with Formant mode

-In addition, I will add a second oscillator, with let’s say F-Saw waveform also pitched down by a few octaves in order to get some low end.
+Also, I will add a second oscillator, with let’s say F-Saw waveform also pitched down by a few octaves to get some low end.

 ~Oscillator 1 & 2